 Creating the combo box to select unique node values

 In the XML document, the node that will contain the user selection is /presswatch/selection/byrelevance.
-Create this node as a combo box.
+This is the node you will create as the combo box.
 Do this as follows:

 1.Insert the static text "Select by relevance: " at the head of the document and just below the second Auto-Calculation (screenshot below).